RiezvykhDima/IP/README.md

+#Functional
-# using this library you can to know local or public IP address
+## using this library you can to know local or public IP address